 I yelled back that I would indeed catch him and make sure that he never ran anywhere again.

 My wish was fulfilled.

 I remember that it happened the exact moment after I had just managed to strafe the backside of Rory’s coat with my fingertips.
-In front of us was the sea and the horizon and the shape of Raasay, Skye’s little sister island, wedged in between the two.
-Everything was framed by rare sunshine, just like a beautiful painting.
+In front of us were the sea and the horizon and the shape of Raasay, Skye’s little sister island, wedged in between the two.
+Rare sunshine framed everything, just like a beautiful painting.

 It was a very beautiful summer’s day.

 And in the next split second, it was already too late.